roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  Content with my answer, she took off her bra and allowed her breasts the freedom they were begging for.
 Her nipples were long and stiff, her areolas a dark sexy contrast to the rest of her breasts, which were stunningly firm.
 I was simply in awe, as if I was Indiana Jones and staring at the Holy Grail.
 I wanted to cup them in my hands, to squeeze them, to bury my face in them and yet I waited further instructions.

  "Go ahead, my pet, feel what real tits feel like," she offered, clearly a shot at my much smaller tits.
-Report_Story #10
+0